aspiration-labs/viper-mithri/README.md

 ### Why Mithri?

-Besides the Hellanic anti-toxin reference, `mithri` is unlikely to have many name collisions in the Go ecosystem.
+Besides the Hellenic anti-toxin reference, `mithri` is unlikely to have many name collisions in the Go ecosystem.

 ### What are We Trying to Solve?